Gabriella Willems

 Gabriella (Gaby) Willems (born 1 July 1997) is a Belgian judoka, winner of the bronze medal at the 2024 Summer Olympics.

 Personal life

 Willems grew up in Barchon, Liège Province, Belgium.
-Her first name is testament to her Italian heritage, her father having emigrated from the Venice region, Italy to work in the Belgian coalmines.
+Her first name is testament to her Italian heritage, her maternal grandmother's father having emigrated from the Venice region, Italy to work in the Belgian coalmines.
 She attended primary school in Verviers where she tried her hand at gymnastics, swimming, karate and dance before turning to judo and joining amateur club J.C.
 Andrimont in Dison at the age of 6.
 Although she later decided to train professionally at other clubs, she always stayed a member of J.C.
 Andrimont and presented herself as such at the 2024 Summer Olympics in Paris.

 Willems attended Athénée royal Thil Lorrain in Verviers where she obtained in 2015 her CESS (Certificat d'enseignement secondaire supérieur).

 Willems is in a relationship with Italian judoka, Christian Parlati.
 The couple lives in Naples where both train at the Parlati-family founded and managed Nippon Club.